Janfra/Janfra/README.md

 - 👋 Hi, I’m @Janfra.
-I am a programmer that enjoys doing games as a hobby!
+I am a gameplay programmer that also enjoys doing games as a hobby!
 - 🌱 I’m currently learning how to make new game mechanics and improving that ones I have already tried
 - 💞️ I’m looking to collaborate on games or components to add to my personal library!
 - 📫 How to reach me: https://www.linkedin.com/in/janfranco-herrera-mendez/